mariusghitoiu/ips-test/README.md

 - iterate through all courses bought by users and if last module order is < max module order for current course return tag associated with first module of current course > last completed module "order" value.
-- if none module is completed it will automatically take the tag for first module from first bought course
+- if no module is completed it will automatically take the tag for first module from first bought course
 - if all last modules from all bought courses are completed it wil return "Module reminders completed" tag.

 ## Some comments related to automated tests
-* I have written very few automated tests for previous projects I have been working on so my experience with testing is limited.
+* I have written very few automated tests for previous projects I worked on so my experience with testing is limited.
-* Now, because of this test for IPS I have started to revisit testing concepts with Laravel and Phpunit, but I doesn't seem right to delay the submission of this test till "I get it enough" to write tests as expected.
+* Now, because of this test for IPS I have started to revisit testing concepts with Laravel and Phpunit, but I doesn't seem right to delay the submission of this test untill "I get it enough" to write tests as expected.

 * I wrote only a few, which are pretty straight forward but I will have to spend more time learning until I will write tests I am satisfied with in a production app.

 ## Comments in general about the test
 * I have update seeders to create close enough data so that I can test easily various scenarios.
 There is room for improvement there if necessary.
 * Refactored some things that I considered should be different.
+* Ideally to test you have to create and populate the database by running migrations and seeders as once.
+If you already have data in "modules" table you will have to truncate it, otherwise seeder will not run again.
 * Was a fun test overall :)